gtxaspec/wz_mini_hacks/README.md

 ## Latest Updates

+* 05-25-22:  usb direct mode and rndis are now supported on the v2 camera
-* 05-24-22:  add experimental youtube/twitch/facebook live steam rtmp support in `wz_mini/usr/bin/rtmp-stream.sh`
+* 05-25-22:  add experimental youtube/twitch/facebook live steam rtmp support in `wz_mini/usr/bin/rtmp-stream.sh`
 * 05-24-22:  add `wz_mini.conf` to replace `run_mmc.sh`, all configuration variables are now stored in this file, scripting logic now in wz_user.sh inside init.d folder. add support for user to add a custom script to run on boot.
 * 05-23-22:  added simple wireguard startup configuration.
 * 05-22-22:  added fps variable for rtsp server, thanks @claudobahn.